Pacaya: Recent eruptions

-During 2006, a slight increase in Pacaya's volcanic activity brought about the creation of several lava rivers that slowly flow down its slope.
+During 2006, a slight increase in Pacaya's volcanic activity brought about the creation of several lava rivers that slowly flowed down its slope.
 Word about these phenomena spread, and local tourism increased significantly.

 May 2010 eruption

 On May 27, 2010, the Pacaya volcano erupted, followed by several tremors.
 At approximately 20:00 hours there was a strong eruption ejecting debris and ash columns up to 1500 m.
 Ash rained down in many Guatemalan cities to the northwest of the volcano, including Guatemala City.
 The volcanic ash fall pelted Guatemala City, and the international airport, La Aurora.
 The National Coordinator for Disaster Reduction (CONRED) declared a red alert for the communities near the volcano and recommended the evacuation of some of them.
 Noti7 reporter Anibal Archila, one of the first to cover the event, was reportedly killed by volcanic debris.

 President Álvaro Colom declared a state of calamity in the region adjacent to the volcano, and the Ministry of Education closed the schools in the departments of Guatemala, Escuintla, and Sacatepequez.
 Heavy rainfall from Tropical Storm Agatha worsened the emergency situation, causing lahars, landslides and widespread flooding across the country.
 However, people working in coffee fields considered the rain brought by the storm to be helpful, removing ash from their trees.